sbyrnes321/audio-respiratory-droplets/README.md

 See [this comic strip introduction](https://ncase.me/contact-tracing/).
 The most important digital-contact-tracing system is likely to be the [upcoming Apple-Google OS update](https://www.apple.com/covid19/contacttracing/), but there are various others like [NOVID](https://www.novid.org/), Singapore's TraceTogether, etc.

-## What does it mean to make a digital contact tracing systems "work better", and why is it important?
+## What does it mean to make a digital contact tracing system "work better", and why is it important?

 A key aspect of digital contact tracing is estimating transmission probability between two people—i.e., if Alice and Bob are near each other, and Alice is infectious, how likely is it that Bob will catch it from Alice?
 Existing systems estimate this quantity by combining distance and duration.
 Distance is estimated typically via Bluetooth signal strength ("RSSI"), with stronger signals indicating closer phones.
 [NOVID](https://www.novid.org/) uses a different scheme based on the speed of sound (one phone emits a high-pitched beep every 5 minutes, the other phone times the exact moment when the beep arrives).